Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented an adaptation of the standard least squares realization problem that exploits fixed pole information in the identification of autonomous, single-output, linear time-invariant dynamical models.
-By embedding \textit{a priori} information into the globally optimal formulation of~\cite{Lagauw2025}, we adapted the (rectangular) multiparameter formulation to the fixed pole setting.
-This formulation allows computing all local and global minimizers of the constrained problem, establishing a globally optimal methodology for the identification of the unknown poles.
-Moreover, as some of the poles of the model are fixed, the number of unknowns decreases, which in turn leads to a reduction in computational complexity for obtaining the globally optimal solution(s) compared to~\cite{Lagauw2025}.

-We validated the proposed approach through a set of numerical examples.
-Additionally, we tested whether incorporating \textit{a priori} information about a subset of the model’s poles improves the statistical performance of the resulting estimator.
-The results indicated that the model-compliant output sequences obtained via the globally optimal constrained solution more accurately approximate the true, noise-free signal than those produced by the standard formulation.
+We presented an adaptation of the standard least squares realization problem that exploits fixed-pole information in the identification of autonomous, single-output, linear time-invariant dynamical models.
+By embedding \textit{a priori} information into the globally optimal formulation of~\cite{Lagauw2025}, we adapted the (rectangular) multiparameter formulation to the fixed-pole setting.
+This formulation allows computing all local and global minimizers of the constrained problem, establishing a globally optimal methodology for the identification of the unknown poles and outperforming existing heuristics.
+Moreover, as some of the poles of the model are fixed, the number of unknowns decreases, which in turn leads to a reduction in computational complexity compared to~\cite{Lagauw2025} for obtaining the globally optimal solution(s).
+We validated the proposed approach through a set of numerical examples, one of which illustrated that the model-compliant output sequences obtained by incorporating \textit{a priori} information more accurately approximate the exact, noise-free signal than those produced by the standard formulation.

 This investigation gives rise to several opportunities for future work.
 Firstly, our experimental analysis was limited in scope.
-A more extensive statistical evaluation of the estimator under a broader range of noise conditions and models will be of significant interest.
-Secondly, the proposed globally optimal framework provides a benchmarking tool that can be used to better understand the heuristic methods.
-Finally, the computational properties of the multiparameter formulations need further investigation, particularly in terms of scalability and stability for large, realistic problems.
+A more extensive evaluation of the estimator under a broader range of conditions will be of significant interest.
+In particular, we expect that for sufficiently large differences $q = n - m$, the fixed-pole approach will lead to more accurate estimates of the most dominant unknown poles.
+It would also be interesting to investigate how sensitive these estimates are w.r.t.~perturbations in the fixed-pole information.
+Secondly, the computational properties of the multiparameter formulations need further investigation, particularly in terms of scalability and stability for large, realistic problems.